Aircloak/aircloak/cloak/docs/anonymization.md

 return at least one invalid row that doesn't match anything else.
 We can't use `NULL` values for the fake row, as the optimizer can detect it won't match the filtering conditions and it will drop it prematurely, so we generate values with a high chance of not matching any of the key columns that are required by joins in restricted queries.

+### Overflow protection and bound analysis

+To protect against overflow all data source adapters should implement safe versions of mathematical operators that don't cause an error when an overflow occurs, returning `NULL` or `+/- inf` instead as appropriate.
+However, these safe versions can be significantly slower than the regular operators.
+To improve upon this, cloak analyzes the bounds on the values an expression can take and replaces regular operators with `unsafe_{add/mul/etc.}` where it finds that the operation can safely be performed with a builtin operator.

+The process takes form of a series of rules for extending the bounds of operands onto an operation.
+For example, if `a` is in the bounds `{Amin, Amax}` and `b` is in the bounds `{Bmin, Bmax}`, then `a + b` is known to be in the bounds `{Amin + Bmin, Amax + Bmax}`.

+As inputs to this process bounds for each column must be computed.
+This is done as follows:

+1. Take the top/bottom 1000 values from a given column
+2. Keep only 1 biggest/smallest value for each user out of those
+3. Randomly select a cutoff with `mean` and `stddev` taken from config
+  * The cutoff won't be lower than a `min`, also taken from config
+  * The RNG for the cutoff is seeded with the table and column name, giving the same result on every run
+4. Ignore the top/bottom `cutoff` values from step 2.
+5. Take the top/bottom value after that and find the smallest money-aligned value above/below it
+6. Given both a min and max computed this way create an extended bound
+  * If min is negative while max is positive, multiply both by 10
+  * If both are positive, multiply max by 10 and divide min by 10
+  * If both are negative, multiply min by 10 and divide max by 10
+7. If there are not enough values to compute either `min` or `max`, set the bounds to `:unknown`

+Any operation including things with `:unknown` bounds has to be computed using the safe versions of the operators.